 Neither of us had eaten anything within the hours before our meal but I do find that creamier dishes are quite filling and heavier in general so be aware of this and bear it in mind before you order because I would hate for you to not get the full enjoyment of a meal out.

 Ok, so this is where we differ.
-I really enjoyed my experience at Aberdeens Chaophraya restaurant, I thought it was a nice, with a relaxing and calming atmosphere.
+I really enjoyed my experience at Aberdeens Chaophraya restaurant, I thought it was nice, with a relaxing and calming atmosphere.
 Too many people didn’t surround us; it wasn’t noisy, and it was pleasant all around.
 The Chaophraya menu was varied (including vegan and gluten-free options) and I enjoyed the food that I received and for the most part, Peter would agree with that, only, he expected more.
 He thought from the branding to the descriptions, that it had all the flair and he was expecting great things but he was just satisfied.
 His own expectations of greatness and experiencing something really special left him underwhelmed.

 I would love to return to try some of those starters I mentioned but I think I would like to try it for a lunch for one of the soups but there are plenty more mains that are appealing to me also.
 What I need is a taster menu, like an afternoon tea size portion of starters and mains.
-I would consider this once of the nicest Thai restaurants in Aberdeen that I have visited and if you are looking for some great cocktails, somewhere for a lovely yet relaxed night out or places to eat in Aberdeen city centre, I would not hesitate to recommend visiting, but only if you have an appetite!
+I would consider this one of the nicest Thai restaurants in Aberdeen that I have visited and if you are looking for some great cocktails, somewhere for a lovely yet relaxed night out or places to eat in Aberdeen’s city centre, I would not hesitate to recommend visiting, but only if you have an appetite!

 There are some special features about Chaophraya that I didn’t know about until I came to write this post and I think they are things that would be really popular so I want to shout a little about it now!
 I think that these could be better advertised but perhaps if you are in the know… I could just be very behind!

 - They have full recipes available on the website for free which feature the ingredients, quantities and methods used.
-So why not try making some of your favourites at home!
+So why not try making some of your favourites at home?

 - They have Chaophraya Aberdeen private dining areas in the restaurants for those looking to book in larger groups, whether that’s corporate or private parties.